Overv/Open.GL/content/textures.md

 [SOIL](http://www.lonesock.net/soil.html) (Simple OpenGL Image Library) is a small and easy-to-use library that loads image files directly into texture objects or creates them for you.
 You can start using it in your project by linking with `SOIL` and adding the `src` directory to your include path.
 It includes Visual Studio project files to compile it yourself.

-To create a new texture object from an image, use the `SOIL_CREATE_NEW_ID` option:
+Although SOIL includes functions to automatically create a texture from an image, it uses features that aren't available in modern OpenGL.
+Because of this we'll simply use SOIL as image loader and create the texture ourselves.

-	GLuint tex = SOIL_load_OGL_texture(
-		"img.png",
-		SOIL_LOAD_AUTO,
-		SOIL_CREATE_NEW_ID,
-		0
-	);
+	int width, height;
+	unsigned char* image = SOIL_load_image( "img.png", &width, &height, 0, SOIL_LOAD_RGB );
+	glTexImage2D( GL_TEXTURE_2D, 0, GL_RGB, width, height, 0, GL_RGB, GL_UNSIGNED_BYTE, image );

 You can start configuring the texture parameters and generating mipmaps after this.
-The second parameter specifies the channels that should be loaded, you could ignore alpha by passing a value of `SOIL_LOAD_RGB`.
-The last parameter allows you to specify extra options for creating and loading the texture.

-- `SOIL_FLAG_MIPMAPS`: Automatically create mipmaps.
-- `SOIL_FLAG_INVERT_Y`: Load the image vertically flipped.
-- `SOIL_FLAG_COMPRESS_TO_DXT`: Load the image into a compressed format.

-This library also allows you to save a screenshot of your application.
-See the official website for more information.
+	SOIL_free_image_data( image );

+You can clean up the image data right after you've loaded it into the texture.

 Alternative options
 --------